In This Article

 The good news.
 The really good news.
 The fantastic news.
 Aeroplan will no longer include surcharges on any award tickets.
 This means award tickets on partners such as Austrian Airlines and Lufthansa – notorious for steep surcharges – will no longer have the steep cash cost.

 If you have to book over the phone, which you often do for more complicated award bookings, you will also be charged a $30CAD phone booking fee.
 Again, worth it if it means you’re avoiding fuel surcharges.
+This fee should be waived if you’re booking a stopover, which currently is unavailable to be booked online.

 Cancellation and Change Fees